-Open the card editor to access the following settings:
+In the card editor, you can also access the following settings:

 If needed, enable Shuffle cards to present cards in random order.
 This might be helpful to reduce bias.

-If needed, enable Allow partial sorting to allow participants to continue without having to sort all cards.
+If needed, enable Allow participants to continue without completing to allow participants to continue without having to sort all cards.

-This might be helpful to prevent skewed results caused by testers placing cards on a random category (for instance, if they're unsure what a card means or where it should be placed) in order to move on with a maze.
+This might be helpful to prevent skewed results caused by testers placing cards in a random category just to move on with a maze (for instance, if they're unsure what a card means or where it should be placed).

 Add and edit your categories (closed card sorting)